Hyatt Regency walkway collapse: Background

 The Kansas City Star described the national climate of the late 1970s as "high unemployment, inflation and double-digit interest rates [that added] pressure on builders to win contracts and complete projects swiftly".
 Described by the newspaper as fast-tracked, construction began in May 1978 on the 40-story Hyatt Regency Kansas City.
 There were numerous delays and setbacks, including the collapse of 2700 ft2 of the roof.
 The newspaper observed that "Notable structures around the country were failing at an alarming rate", which included the 1979 Kemper Arena roof collapse and the 1978 Hartford Civic Center roof collapse.
 The hotel officially opened on July 1, 1980.

 The hotel's lobby was its defining feature, with a multi-story atrium spanned by elevated walkways suspended from the ceiling.
-These steel, glass and concrete crossings connected the second, third and fourth floors between the north and south wings.
+The walkways were constructed with steel, glass and concrete.
+These crossings connected the second, third and fourth floors between the north and south wings.
 The walkways were about 120 ft long and weighed about 64000 lb.
 The fourth-level walkway was directly above the second-level walkway.